Alaska Bears Photo Tour and Workshops

 Day 3-6: We will fly to multiple breathtaking landscapes to photograph the bears.
 We will photograph several bears in different habitats in the Alaskan Wilderness.

 Day 7: Last day.
-We will prepack the night before so we will have time for a quick morning shoot and then fly back to Anchorage for mid-day.
+We will eat a hearty breakfast and say goodbye to our friends at the lodge.
+We will fly back to Anchorage for mid-day.
 We suggest a late day departure in case of any bad weather.
 Anchorage has many afternoon flights going to and from Iliamna airport.

 The exact itinerary will be flexible depending on weather.
 As the tides, rain and wind can affect our plans.
 This is true for any tour in Alaska.